stackbit-projects/fabulous-aluminum-ef152/content/pages/index.md

   - type: hero_section
     title: Wait...
     subtitle: >-
-      ...Don't exit yet, I won't promise you the journey Here, we have made it our TOP priority is to make you feel AT EASE.
+      ...Don't exit yet, I won't promise you the journey Here, I have made it my TOP priority is to make you feel AT EASE.
     actions:
       - label: < Urgent help needed now ! >
         url: /contact